Spring Seed Starting with Children: A Nordic Windowsill Tradition

 - Growing Up Nordic

-You do not need a greenhouse to start a garden.
-In the Nordics, we often start our "Rairuoho" (Easter Grass) or summer vegetables right on the windowsill while snow is still on the ground.
+In the Nordics, Spring Seed Starting often starts with our Rairuoho (Easter Grass) or summer vegetables right on the windowsill while snow is still on the ground.
 Using eggshells is not just cute; it is smart.
 The shell provides calcium to the soil, and when it is time to plant outdoors, the whole thing goes into the ground.
+There is something particular about watching a seed germinate on a windowsill in February.
+The snow is still outside.
+The garden is weeks away.
+But here, in a cracked eggshell on the kitchen windowsill, something is already beginning.
+A child who mists her seeds every morning is learning the most important thing about growth: it asks for small, consistent attention, not grand gestures.

 Save the Shells: When you make breakfast, crack the egg near the top.
 Rinse the larger shell and poke a tiny hole in the bottom for drainage.